Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: Abstract

 \section{Abstract}

-Extremely large-scale multiple-input multiple-output (XL-MIMO) has attracted extensive research attention due to its potential to meet the increasingly demanding requirements of future communication systems.
-Meanwhile, recent researches have indicated that sparse arrays may offer promising advantages for XL-MIMO systems in the near-field.
-Motivated by these, this paper investigates a downlink near-field XL-MIMO communication system with sparse uniform planar arrays (UPAs).
-Based on the Green's function-based channel model, the paper focuses on the power distribution of the arrived signal near the focused point of the transmit sparse UPA.
-In the vicinity of the focused point, along the x-axis and z-axis directions, closed-form expressions for the power distributions are derived.
-Based on that, expressions for the width and length of the main lobe are obtained in closed form, both of which decrease as the antenna spacing increases.
+This paper investigates near-field XL-MIMO systems with sparse uniform planar arrays (UPAs).
+Based on the Green's function-based channel model, the paper derives closed-form expressions for the signal beam power when the distance coordinate or the angular coordinates varies with respective to the focused position.
+Based on that, closed-form expressions for the lobe length and the suppressing ratio are obtained, indicating that both the distance-focusing property and the grating lobe behavior can be enhanced as the focal distance decreases or the antenna spacing increases.
 Furthermore, the paper introduces a crucial constraint on system parameters, under which effective degrees-of-freedom (EDoF) of XL-MIMO systems with sparse UPAs can be precisely estimated.
 Then, the paper proposes an algorithm to obtain a closed-form expression, which can estimate EDoF with high accuracy and low computational complexity.
 The numerical results verifies the correctness of the main results of this paper.
-Furthermore, the numerical results reveals the improvement in the performance of XL-MIMO systems with the use of sparse UPAs.